 In many cases, employees decide to move closer to their job to make life easier, but are their wages matching the cost of living?
 This can become an issue in large cities especially as the price of living is simply higher.

 With the rise in hybrid and remote working, companies around the world are now investing in co-working spaces.
-These spaces offer a large area for many businesses to work instead of just the one.
+These spaces offer a large area for many businesses to work instead of just one.
 This is ideal if you have a small team or don’t actually require a whole office, 5 days a week.

-Tax and finance
+Tax and Finance

 Just like homes, the area in which your office is located will have an effect on the overall price, bills and tax.
 Take this into consideration when thinking about how much you’re wanting to spend and make sure you’re well within your budget.

-Have you found your ideal space and ready for the fun part?
+Have you found your ideal space and are ready for the fun part?
 Now you’ve got the location right, it’s time to invest in the right interiors, keeping your employees safe, motivated and happy in their environment.

 Advanced Commercial Interiors have been helping businesses reimagine their office and commercial spaces since 2009.
 Based in Nottingham, we cover the whole of the UK including Derby, Birmingham, Leicester and Manchester.